dhis2designlab/guides/pages/react.md

 }
 ```

 We have initialized the count variable to 0. `useState` returns a tuple with the variable and the function to update the variable.
+We refer to such variables as *states*.

 Be careful when mutating a state consisting of an object or array.
 New items in the below code will not render, as React will not know that `items` has changed, due to it's reference being the same.